CGodinho/R/00-Basics/Readme.md

 This directory presents basic usage of R core functions.
 Each case is presented in a single file to be executed within R Studio.

+## dataframes

+Example of dataframes creation and processing.

 ## matrices